States Question Costs Of Middlemen That Manage Medicaid Drug Benefits

 "It is clear that the conduct by PBMs in these areas remains a major concern, and we anticipate that our investigation will result in major litigation against PBMs," he said in a statement.

-CVS Health spokeswomen Chris Cramer pointed out that Ohio's report concluded that the company saved the state about $145 million compared to an alternative system where the state pays a fee for each prescription filled.
+CVS Health spokeswoman Christine Cramer pointed out that Ohio's report concluded that the company saved the state about $145 million compared to an alternative system where the state pays a fee for each prescription filled.

 And she said releasing the report would hurt the company's ability to negotiate low prices.